Demon Hunter (album): Album art and booklet

 The band members are not credited in the album's liner notes.
 Clark explained this by citing the fact that Demon Hunter's members have been in previous groups and that they wanted the band to initially rely solely on its music.
-The Demon Hunter booklet features four 'chapters' of sorts.
+The Demon Hunter booklet has four chapters: "Letters from the Seventh War", "The Red Wasp/The Everlasting Death", "Love and Grace for Fallen Souls", and "The Awakening".
+The first three chapters comprise three tracks each, with the last one consisting only of the last track on the album.
 When asked about this, Clark responded: